ianoxley/node-encdec/README.md

     git submodule init
     git submodule update

-To run the tests, you'll need [install nodeunit](https://github.com/caolan/nodeunit#installation) if you haven't done so already.
+To run the tests, you'll need to [install nodeunit](https://github.com/caolan/nodeunit#installation) if you haven't done so already.